-Number of Common Warrants 1,000,000
+Number of Common Warrants 1,846,153

-Terms of Common Warrants: Each common warrant is exercisable to purchase one-twenty-fifth of a share of common stock at an exercise price of \$10.625 per share and is exercisable at any time after the date of issuance for five years from its date of issuance.
+Terms of Common Warrants: Each common warrant has an exercise price of \$3.25 per share and is exercisable at any time after the date of issuance for five years from its date of issuance.
 To better understand the terms of the common warrants, you should carefully read the "Description of the Offered Securities" section of this prospectus.
 You should also read the form of common warrant, which is filed as an exhibit to the registration statement of which this prospectus forms a part.